Differences Between Database Engine Tuning Advisor and Index Tuning Wizard

 In SQL Server 2000, User1 issued the following from the command-line or performed similar steps using the Index Tuning Wizard GUI:

 Itwiz -D AdventureWorks -I TuneQuery.sql –o rec.sql –U <username> –P <password>

 This approach worked, as each statement in TuneQuery.sql was parsed against the AdventureWorks database because it was specified on the command line (-D AventureWorks).
 TuneQuery.sql was valid in the AdventureWorks database and tuning proceeded without any issues.

-Using the Database Engine Tuning Advisor, command line syntax is:
+In SQL Server 2005, the behavior has changed.
+The Database Engine Tuning Advisor command line syntax is:

 Because User1 connects by default to the MyDB database, the system sets the database context to MyDB.
 Next, the Transact-SQL statement is parsed against the MyDB database and not against AdventureWorks.
 The statement is not valid in MyDB and so it is ignored.

 Why did this happen?
 If User1 executes the TuneQuery.sql using sqlcmd or SQL Server Management Studio without specifying a target database, TuneQuery.sql would be executed against MyDB and fail.
 Database Engine Tuning Advisor mimics this same behavior.